 We have elected to use certain practical expedients permitted under ASC 606.
-Shipping and handling fees and costs incurred associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are included in cost of sales in our Consolidated Statements of Operations, and are not considered a performance obligation to our customers.
-Our reported sales on our Consolidated Statements of Operations are net of any sales or related non income taxes.
+Shipping and handling fees and costs incurred associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are included in cost of sales in our consolidated statements of operations, and are not considered a performance obligation to our customers.
+Our reported revenue on our consolidated statements of operations is net of any sales or related non-income taxes.